PDXPythonPirates/python-linting-formatting/README.md

 $ source .venv/bin/activate
 ```

-Once activated your prompt should prepend the name of the virtual environment as shown below.
+Once activated, your prompt should prepend the name of the virtual environment, as shown below.

 ```bash
 $ (venv) echo 'Hello, World!'